RifleCityCoding/Cleaning-a-pool-with-Pseudocode/index.md

 [x] Check and empty the skimmer
 [x] Skimming the pool
-[] Vacuuming the pool
+[x] Vacuuming the pool
-[] Checking the chemicals
+[x] Checking the chlorine levels
-[] Backwashing (A feature of sand filters only)

 <br>
 <br>

 ## Step 1

 ### Emptying the skimmer should be your first step to a clean pool.
-This and your filter are the organs of your pool.Keep them healthy!
+This and your filter are the organs of your pool Keep them healthy!

 Turn off filter and Pull lid off skimmer
     IF (skimmer has debree) {